timothybrink/data-viewer/README.md

 A simple telemetry server/UI, built in JS.

-Still a work in progress.
+Still planning on adding a few features, such as commands from the ui to the source, and more UI options.

 ## Installation